Related Subjects:

 Review at 3 Months

-- Assess the improvement of acne and any side effects.
-For those on oral antibiotics, consider stopping the antibiotic but continuing topical treatment if acne is cleared.
+- Assess acne improvement and any side effects.
+If on oral antibiotics, consider stopping them and continuing with topical treatments if acne is cleared.

 - If acne has improved but not fully cleared, continue oral antibiotics alongside topical treatment for up to 12 more weeks.